The Labor Market Effects of Multinational Entry – Draft coming soon.

 Revise and Resubmit at Journal of Development Economics

 How do investment promotion agencies (IPAs) influence multinational companies’ decisions on where to establish foreign affiliates?
-This paper, using Costa Rican firm-level assistance data, finds that while agency support significantly boosts a firm’s initial investment by resolving information asymmetries, it generally does not affect their subsequent expansion in the country.
+This paper finds that while agency support significantly boosts a firm’s initial investment by resolving information asymmetries, it generally does not affect their subsequent expansion.

 [2] Automatic Product Classification in International Trade: Machine Learning & Large Language Models

-(with Franco Riottini Depetris and Christian Volpe Martincus) – Last WP version available here.
+(with Franco Riottini Depetris and Christian Volpe Martincus) – Last WP version here.

-How can product classification in international trade be automated effectively using text descriptions?
-This paper shows that while traditional machine learning models perform poorly outside their training data, large language models (LLMs) consistently achieve 60-90% accuracy across various datasets, highlighting their value for large-scale, unstructured data categorization.
+How can we accurately classify products based on text descriptions?
+This paper shows that while traditional machine learning models perform poorly outside their training data, large language models consistently achieve 70-90% accuracy, highlighting their value for unstructured data categorization.

 [1] Financial Constraints to Exporting: Evidence from Rwanda’s Export Growth Fund

-Export-led growth has long been seen as a key to unlocking structural transformation.
-In pursuance of this goal, governments often enact industrial policies to encourage firms to overcome barriers to exporting.
-In this project we evaluate Rwanda’s Export Growth Fund (EGF), which provides large subsidized loans to exporters and potential exporters at preferential interest rates.
-We aim to generate exogenous variation in loan take-up through a randomized door-to-door marketing campaign.
+Governments often enact industrial policies to encourage firms to overcome financial barriers to exporting.
+In this randomized controlled trial, we evaluate Rwanda’s Export Growth Fund (EGF), which provides large subsidized loans to exporters at preferential interest rates.
+We generate exogenous variation in loan take-up through a randomized door-to-door marketing campaign

 [3] The Value of Organic Certifications